hijab1514/networking_project/CONTRIBUTION.md

 * Built the **HTTP client** using raw TCP sockets.
 * Manually constructed and sent HTTP GET requests.
 * Implemented printing & handling of server responses.
-* Added an extra feature (choose one as implemented):
+* Added an extra feature:

-  * Serving HTML files
-  * Logging incoming server requests
   * Supporting additional methods such as **HEAD**
 * Wrote clean, readable, and documented code in `client.py`.